-The above map shows the split between the jurisdictions on the duty in take-home asbestos exposure cases.
-While the majority of the states have not specifically addressed the issue in the asbestos exposure context, of those that have, most have held that there is no duty.
+Jurisdictions are divided on the issue of whether there is a duty in take-home asbestos exposure cases, and while the majority of the states have not specifically addressed the issue in the asbestos exposure context, of those that have, most have held that there is no duty.
 The courts that have ruled there is no duty to warn household members of the dangers of “take-home” asbestos exposures have done so based on a lack of foreseeability, often examining the state of the knowledge during the years of the alleged exposures, and/or based on a lack of relationship between the parties.
 However, 10 jurisdictions have held that a duty exists.
 Also, there are two states with statutes addressing the issue.

 Duty exists – Holdings Based on Foreseeability